 – Key learnings so far based on the pilots

 Chad Meyer, Senior Director of Product Management, mGage16:50

 Henry Calvert, Head of Future Networks Programme, GSMA17:00

 Petja has been responsible for NG Communications within Deutsche Telekom’s Global Headquarter Services since August 2009.
-In this role he is entailed to driving innovation & proposition design for fix and mobile communication services, and delivering these products to the 15 national companies of DT.
-Since joining DT in 2000, he held several leading positions at DT and T-Mobile Deutschland in the area of Marketing and Product Management.
-Before joining Deutsche Telekom, Petja accompanied the advent of the Internet as strategy consultant to local Telco carriers and led a start-up creating multimedia product & company presentations.
+In this role, he is responsible for driving innovation & proposition design for fixed and mobile communication services, delivering these products to the 15 national companies of DT.
+Since joining DT in 2000, Petja has held several leading positions at DT and T-Mobile Deutschland in the area of Marketing and Product Management.
+Before joining Deutsche Telekom, Petja accompanied the advent of the Internet as a strategy consultant to local Telco carriers and led a start-up creating multimedia product & company presentations.

 Nick founded Mobilesquared in 2008 to deliver specialist research and consultancy across all areas of the mobile and telecommunications industries, and has authored strategic industry reports on topics including; OTT, RCS, A2P SMS messaging, unified communications, mpayments, mobile advertising, premium rate services, apps and content, and technology.
 Nick’s work is extensively covered in the mobile, business, and marketing press, and he has been interviewed on mobile and tech topics by media including the BBC, Bloomberg, The Financial Times, and CNN.
 He speaks at conferences around the world, and is a judge for the Global Mobile Awards, the MEFFYS and the EMMAs.
 Prior to founding Mobilesquared, Nick was principal analyst at Informa Telecoms & Media (now Ovum), after having spent ten years as a tech journalist working on leading global B2B titles.